MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: MMLandmarks Dataset

-\mypar{Index set.} To accurately evaluate models, we use two large index sets for Ground-to-Satellite and Satellite-to-Ground retrieval.
-We use the ground index set from GLDv2~\cite{gldv2}, which contains $761k$ images of $101k$ landmarks across the world.
+\mypar{Index set.} We create two large index sets to evaluate models on the different geo-spatial tasks.
+We use the ground index set from GLDv2~\cite{gldv2}, which contains $762k$ images of $101k$ landmarks across the world.
 We filter the landmarks in the index set by country, and find $17{,}804$ belonging in the US.
-Since the images are sampled similarly to GLDv2~\cite{gldv2}, we find all the landmarks in the index set that were also collected for the \dname dataset.
-We remove these $5{,}277$ landmarks found from the index set, yielding a final ground index set of $714{,}554$ images.
-To avoid a large domain gap between the aerial training and index set, which would make the Ground-to-Satellite retrieval easier, we strategically sample landmarks from the training set by randomly adding some noise to their GPS coordinates until obtaining $100k$ locations.
-After ensuring that the new coordinates are more than 500 meters away from any other coordinate in the training set (to avoid seeing a landmark in other images) or any of the $100k$ index locations, we sample the latest aerial image from these GPS coordinates from the NAIP.
+Since the images are sampled similarly to GLDv2~\cite{gldv2}, we remove the $5{,}277$ landmarks overlapping with the \dname dataset from the index set, yielding a final ground index set of $714{,}554$ images.
+To avoid a large domain gap between the aerial training and index set, which would make Ground-to-Satellite retrieval easier, we randomly sample landmarks from the training set and add some noise to their GPS coordinates until obtaining $100k$ new locations.
+After ensuring that the new coordinates are more than 500 meters away from any other coordinate in the training set (to avoid seeing a landmark in other images) and any of the other index locations, we sample the latest aerial NAIP image from these coordinates.

+\mypar{Query set.} We randomly sample $1000$ landmarks from the training set.
+For all landmarks, ground images exhibit high intra-class variability, making the benchmark challenging.
+However, the aerial images from each landmark are highly correlated, which could inflate performance.
+We therefore use all ground-views from each landmark as queries ($18{,}688$ images), but only the latest aerial-views ($1000$ images).
+We keep the $1000$ GPS coordinates and textual corpora untouched.
+The resulting tasks all have a single ground truth to be correctly retrieved, except for \textit{X}-to-Ground retrieval, where multiple ground truths can be found.